xumzheng/microsoft-graph-docs/api-reference/beta/api/userteamwork-list-installedapps.md

 ### Supported environments

-The following table shows the permission types supported supported for this API in different clouds.
+The following table shows the permission types that are supported for this API in different clouds.

 |Environment      | Supported permission types              |
 |:--------------------|:---------------------------------------------------------|